ADHD in Women: Why It Looks Nothing Like You'd Expect

 Why is ADHD in women so often missed?

-ADHD in women is frequently missed because diagnostic criteria were developed primarily from studies of young boys, whose presentations tend toward hyperactivity and external disruption.
+ADHD in women is frequently missed because diagnostic criteria were developed primarily from studies of young boys, whose presentations tend towards hyperactivity and external disruption.
 Women more commonly present with inattentive or combined-type ADHD, characterised by internal restlessness, emotional dysregulation, and masking behaviours that appear as anxiety, perfectionism, or conscientiousness rather than disorder.

 What does ADHD feel like for women?